- What is the Immigrant Investor Programme?

 - Minimum of € 1 million to invest in an Irish enterprise for a period of at least three years

 - The investment is intended for a start-up or an existing business registered and headquartered in Ireland

 - The investment can be in a single enterprise or spread over a number of Irish enterprises

 - The investment must be made in the name of the individual who is seeking residency in Ireland

 - The applicant can invest in social housing and primary care centres

-The Investment Fund is suitable for investors who intend on investing in funds which are already established and approved in Ireland.
+The Investment Fund is for those who intend on investing in a small or medium-sized enterprise in Ireland.

 The investor must have an investment of at least € 1 million to invest for a minimum of three years, and all of the funds must be invested in Ireland.